Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

    disk space and, above all, it takes a constant amount of time regardless of the repository size.

--  **Fine grain access control**: in its |SYSPRODUCTNAME| incarnation, your Subversion repository operates on top of the HTTP (or HTTPS) protocol and it therefore take advantage of the rich HTTP authentication mechanism.
-As a result |SYSPRODUCTNAME| allows you to fine tune who has access to which part of your Subversion repository whether for read, write or no access at all.
+-  **Fine grain access control**: in its Tuleap incarnation, your Subversion repository operates on top of the HTTP (or HTTPS) protocol and it therefore take advantage of the rich HTTP authentication mechanism.
+As a result Tuleap allows you to fine tune who has access to which part of your Subversion repository whether for read, write or no access at all.